ucbepic/docetl/docs/operators/resolve.md

 - The embedding similarity of their `last_name` and `date_of_birth` fields is above 0.8, OR
 - Both entries have non-empty `last_name` fields AND their `date_of_birth` fields match exactly.

+## How the Comparison Algorithm Works

+After determining eligible pairs for comparison, the Resolve operation uses a Union-Find (Disjoint Set Union) algorithm to efficiently group similar items.
+Here's a breakdown of the process:

+1. **Initialization**: Each item starts in its own cluster.
+2. **Pair Generation**: All possible pairs of items are generated for comparison.
+3. **Batch Processing**: Pairs are processed in batches (controlled by `compare_batch_size`).
+4. **Comparison**: For each batch:
+   a.
+An LLM performs pairwise comparisons to determine if items match.
+   b.
+Matching pairs trigger a `merge_clusters` operation to combine their clusters.
+5. **Iteration**: Steps 3-4 repeat until all pairs are compared.
+6. **Result Collection**: All non-empty clusters are collected as the final result.

+!!! note "Efficiency"

+    The batch processing of comparisons allows for efficient, incremental clustering as matches are found, without needing to rebuild the entire cluster structure after each match.
+This allows for parallelization of LLM calls, improving overall performance.
+However, this also limits parallelism to the batch size, so choose an appropriate value for `compare_batch_size` based on your dataset size and system capabilities.

 ## Required Parameters

 - `type`: Must be set to "resolve".